-I made sure my foods were eaten in a balanced manner for each meal.
-For example, I might have poached eggs, a cup of cooked grits, teaspoon or two of butter, an orange, yogurt, and almond milk for my tea.
+I made sure I ate my foods in a balanced manner for each meal.
+For example, I might have poached eggs, a cup of cooked grits, a teaspoon or two of butter, an orange, yogurt, and almond milk for my tea.

-Any grains I purchase come from a reputable store, like from places such as Whole Foods, obtained from a vat, where it’s safely stored.
-No matter the meal: lunch, dinner, and half-meals—they’re are all foods that are real foods.
+Any grains I purchase come from a reputable store, like from places such as Whole Foods, gotten from a vat, where it’s safely stored.
+No matter the meal: lunch, dinner, and half-meals—they are all foods that are actual foods.

 Do you follow calorie counting?
 How is that working for you?
 If you don’t, why not?
 If you think calories are a good thing, I’d love to know.
 Your views are all important to me.